Ed Ames: Singing career

-Ames recorded under the name "Eddie Ames" while still with the Ames Brothers, releasing the single "Bean Song (Which Way To Boston?)" in January, 1957.
+Ames recorded under the name "Eddie Ames" while still with the Ames Brothers, releasing the single "The Bean Song (Which Way to Boston?)" in January, 1957.

 Ames returned to singing as a solo artist in 1965.
 Ames is known for his baritone voice.
 He released his first RCA Victor chart single, "Try to Remember".
-The song barely made the charts.
+The song did respectably (No. 73 on the pop charts, No. 17 in the Adult Contemporary listing).
 A bigger success came in 1967 with "My Cup Runneth Over".
-The song was both a pop hit and an adult contemporary radio hit.
-He had less success on the Pop charts soon after, and only had Adult Contemporary hits with "Time, Time", "When the Snow Is on the Roses", and "Timeless Love", the latter written by Buffy Sainte-Marie.
-He did make the Pop Top Twenty one last time in his singing career with "Who Will Answer?" in 1968.
+The song was both a No. 8 pop hit and a No. 1 adult contemporary radio hit.
+Thereafter he had Adult Contemporary hits with "Time, Time", "When the Snow Is on the Roses", and "Timeless Love", the latter written by Buffy Sainte-Marie.
+He did make the pop Top 20 one last time in his singing career with "Who Will Answer?" in 1968.
 "Apologize" reached No. 47 in the Canadian RPM Magazine hot singles chart.

 Ames's distinctive baritone is a regular radio presence during Christmas season, as well, thanks to his version of "Do You Hear What I Hear?"
 The song received its best-selling treatment from Bing Crosby in 1962, but Ames' version, recorded a few years later, is in frequent holiday rotation.

 Ames also sang the "Ballad of the War Wagon" in the John Wayne/Batjac Productions movie, The War Wagon in 1967.

 Personal life

 Ed Ames married Sarita (Sara) Cacheiro in 1947 and they had three children, Sonya, Ronald, and Linda (aka Marcila, who died in 2007).
 The couple divorced October 5, 1973 in Santa Monica, California.
-Ames married Jeanne Arnold Saviano in 1998.
+Ames married Jeanne Arnold Saviano in 1998, the marriage lasted until his death in 2023.

-While maintaining his career, he attended UCLA, receiving his degree in theater and cinema arts in 1975.
+While maintaining his career, he attended University of California, Los Angeles, receiving his degree in theater and cinema arts in 1975.

-At the age of 47, Ames, saying "I am a secular Jew, but I feel strongly about Israel and the Jewish communities of Europe", became president of the Los Angeles chapter of the Zionist Organization of America.
+At the age of 77, Ames, saying "I am a secular Jew, but I feel strongly about Israel and the Jewish communities of Europe", became president of the Los Angeles chapter of the Zionist Organization of America.

 While appearing in Daniel Boone, Ames maintained homes in Woodland Hills, Los Angeles, and Teaneck, New Jersey.

 From 1968 until 1987, he also owned a percentage of the Phoenix Suns.

+Ames died of Alzheimer's disease at his Beverly Hills, California, home on May 21, 2023, at the age of 95.
+He is buried at Pierce Brothers Westwood Village Memorial Park and Mortuary in Westwood, California.